 This page is not intended to be a history of swimming in SWA/Namibia.
 SWA was affiliated to the SAASU as a province until March 1990, sending teams to nationals and schools events.
 The province produced a number of Springbok swimmers - Brian Stewart, Dorothea Neumeister and Ricci Erenstein.
 In 1982 Swakopmund hosted the Springboks in a test against a touring Canadian/German/US team.
-Swakopmund boasted a 50m pool with a removable roof - no equivalent facility exists anywhere in southern Africa.
+Swakopmund boasted a 50m pool with a removable roof - no equivalent facility existed anywhere in southern Africa.
+Unfortunately that pool has been demolished.

 Click here to see a selection of articles from the Namibian newspaper 1985 - 1991.